Star1Hack/Junior-king/README.md

-Thie repository contains simple  issus that has to be solved.
-It will be really greta if someone can help me over this.
+This repository contains simple  issues that has to be solved.
+It will be really great if someone can help me over this.